-By the time winter has swept in, most of us have packed our sunglasses away.
-Instead, we’ve pulled out gloves, hats and scarves — and left these ‘summer’ accessories for another year.
-But, despite the dull, drizzly rainstorms and sudden blustering blizzards, there is a place for sunglasses in your winter wardrobe.
+By the time winter has swept in, most of us have stashed our sunglasses away.
+Instead, we resort to gloves, hats and scarves — and forget about our frames until next summer.
+Yet, although the dull, drizzly rainstorms and blizzards outside, there is still a place for sunglasses in your winter wardrobe.

-From skiing breaks high in the mountains to the long Sunday walks when the sun hangs low in the sky this season — and more likely to catch you off guard.
+From skiing breaks high in the mountains (remember them?) to long winter walks, the sun is lower in the sky this season — and more likely to catch you off guard.
 So it pays to keep a pair of sunglasses close to hand during the colder months.
 Here are the best pairs to keep you protected this winter…

 For hitting the slopes…

 First things first: skiing.
 This year, we may not all be lucky enough to jet off to the mountains — but a good pair of skiing sunglasses is a stellar investment for years to come.
-There are no better alternatives to heavy goggles than lightweight sunglasses.
-The key here is to invest in a pair which still have plenty of face coverage, to ensure any flurries don’t hamper your visibility.
+There are no better aprés-ski alternatives to heavy goggles than lightweight sunglasses.
+But remember, the key here is to invest in a pair which still have plenty of face coverage — to ensure any flurries don’t hamper your visibility.

-To this end, Cubitt’s offering are perfect.
+To this end, Cubitt’s ‘Ampton’ offering are perfect.
 A favourite from the British brand, the brown lenses are wide enough to block the sun from all angles.
-Similarly, Kirk Originals’ aviator-style glasses have taken vintage inspiration that fade from black to bottle green.
-Or, if you want an alternative look, try Moncler’s leather side-shielded polarised sunglasses — a favourite of James Bond.
+Similarly, Oscar Deen’s similarly styled glasses boast a vintage aesthetic and plenty of protection.
+Or, if you want an alternative look, try Vuarnet’s side-shielded polarised sunglasses — a favourite of James Bond.

 Cubitts Ampton Sunglasses